rasheedballim/Weather_App/README.md

 # How To Run
-To run, in terminal, type: streamlit run main.py
+To run, in terminal, type: streamlit run main.py install - 'streamlit run main.py'
-* Test
-  install - 'streamlit run main.py'